firojahmad121/support-center/README.md

 UVDeskSupportCenterBundle
 --------------

-The **UVDeskSupportCenterBundle** introduces the Support Center portal to the UVDesk Community Helpdesk, a nifty solution to provide your customers with an easy interface to manage their tickets and easily engage with your support staff.
+The **UVDeskSupportCenterBundle** introduces the Support Center portal to the [UVDesk Community][1] helpdesk, a nifty solution to provide your customers with an easy interface to manage their tickets and easily engage with your support staff.
 The Support Center also includes a Knowledgebase that can be easily managed by your support staff.

 The support center bundle comes loaded with the following features: